cataseven/Google-Map-Card/README.md

 <br>

-# Adding the Card
+# Adding the Card to Dashboard
-You can search it on card picker
+You can search it on card picker or you can use yaml code (Please see Card Example section)

 <br>